anders-akero/php_FizzBuzz/README.md

 Initialise and start all the containers:
 * `docker-compose up -d`

+## Run Unit-tests ##
+Make sure that the containers are up and running, then run the following:

+`docker-compose exec php-fpm ./vendor/bin/phpunit --bootstrap vendor/autoload.php tests --testdox`

 # How to stop #

   * Stop containers: `docker-compose stop`